 In a nutshell, it’s a mixture of different martial arts that were merged into a simplistic fighting style.
 Legend has it that buddess monk, Ng Mui, along with 4 other shaolin masters created a fighting technique based on various animal forms.
 Eventually these masters simplified it to the white crane and snake style.
 After the destruction of Shaolin temple by the Qing dynasty, Ng Mui fled to the White Crane mountains where she befriended a teenage girl by the name of Yim Wing Chun.

 As the rest of the story goes, Wing Chun was pressured in marriage by a local warload and in a year with the help of Ng Mui, she was able to defeat the local bully.

 Many variations of the legend of Ng Mui exist.
 Some propose it was developed from Ng Mui’s observation of a snake and crane fight each other.
 Others hold that Wing Chun was the merging of the best kung fu techniques of the Five Shaolin masters prior to the burning of the temple by the Qing dynasty.

 Modern Day | Wing Chun is gaining ground in the martial arts community.
 With the popularity of the Ip Man movie franchise, martial artists are taking note of the power and simplistic nature of this branch of kung fu.
 Thanks to Donnie Yen’s dedication to the legend of Ip Man, Wing Chun continues to stake it’s claim as a well-known and formidable self-defense art form.

-Here at Tampa Wing Chun, we strive to become dedicated martial artists as well as preserving the hard work and commitment in Kung Fu that was established hundred of years ago in China.
+Here at Tampa Martial Arts & Self-Defense we strive to become dedicated martial artists as well as preserving the hard work and commitment in Kung Fu that was established hundred of years ago in China.
 If this is what you’re looking for, as well as improving your health and well-being, come by for a free trial and experience what we have to offer.